Skons/SOAS/README.md

 - `check_alarms` script is now single mode
 - Display on switch with Display on/off automatically switch
 - Smooth display dimming on contrast change
+- Optional local buzzer playback with service and as fallback when internet is not available
 - Documentation updates

 ### 2025.8.25.2